asynkron/protoactor-website/hugo/content/docs/routers.md

 <img src="../images/Router-blue.png" style="max-height:400px;margin-bottom:20px;margin-left:20px">

-Routers can be used inside or outside of an actor, and you can manage the routees yourself or use a self contained router actor with configuration capabilities, and can also [resize dynamically](#dynamically-resizable-pools) under load.
+Routers can be used inside or outside of an actor, and you can manage the routees yourself or use a self contained router actor with configuration capabilities.

 Proto.Actor comes with several useful routers you can choose right out of the box, according to your application's needs.
 But it is also possible to create your own.